-In June 2013, The Washington State legislature passed a Hospital Safety Net program that was subject to review by the Centers for Medicare and Medicaid Services (CMS).
-Under the program, Washington State nongovernmental hospitals are assessed a fee on all non-Medicare patient days.
+Under the Hospital Safety Net program, Washington State nongovernmental hospitals are assessed a fee on all non-Medicare patient days.
 This fee is collected by the state and the state uses these funds to obtain federal Medicaid matching funds.
-In March 2015, CMS approved the managed care portion of the program for the period July 2013 to December 2013.
-This approval is also being applied to future periods as long as the program remains substantially the same, therefore allowing all revenues and expenses related to the program to be recognized.
-The law sunsets on June 30, 2017.
+Each state fiscal year, the state uses the assessment and Medicaid matching funds to make supplemental payments to Washington hospitals.
+The law sunsets on July 1, 2021.